 Similar to other degrees or credentials, when someone is a LEED-accredited professional, there will be a series of letters behind their name on a business card or in an email.
 For example:

-GBA’s Bev Collier is a LEED Green Associate.
-This means that Bev met the eligibility requirements to take and pass her LEED Green Associate exam, which is the most basic level of LEED professional accreditation and one which anyone can pursue.
+If someone is a LEED Green Associate, this means that they met the eligibility requirements to take and pass their LEED Green Associate exam, which is the most basic level of LEED professional accreditation and one which anyone can pursue.
 Learn more here.

-GBA’s Aurora Sharrard is a LEED AP BD+C. This means that Aurora is a LEED Accredited Professional – a step beyond LEED Green Associate – with a specialty in Building Design and Construction.
-She met the prerequisites and eligibility requirements to take and pass her LEED AP exam.
+If someone is a LEED AP BD+C, this means that the are a LEED Accredited Professional – a step beyond LEED Green Associate – with a specialty in Building Design and Construction.
+They met the prerequisites and eligibility requirements to take and pass their LEED AP exam.
 Learn more about becoming a LEED AP here.

 Certification Levels (exclusive of LEED for Homes)